Forthoney/mooro/README.md

 Mooro is a no-dependency, parallel TCP Server with essential features like **logging, worker-pooling, and graceful-stopping**.

-## Features
+## Uncompromising Minimalism
-Mooro was born from the idea that vanilla Ruby is the best Ruby.
-It aims to offer a web server for CRuby without compromising on any essential features of a modern Ruby server
+Mooro aims to deliver most if not all essential features expected from a modern Ruby web server such as
-* **CRuby & Parallel**.
-Mooro will actually run in parallel with CRuby thanks to `Ractor`s.
+* **Parallel**.
+Mooro utilizes true parallelism with CRuby through `Ractor`s.
-* **Logging**.
+* **Loggable**.
 Supervisor start/stop, worker errors, and other notable events are logged by default, and adding additional logging points is as simple as adding `logger.send("message")`.
-* **Extensible**.
-Effectively no abstraction beyond TCPServer, so anything higher level than TCP (e.g. raw HTTP) is fair game.
 * **Stoppable**.
 Capable of gracefully stopping (or forcefully, if you would prefer that).

-In the process, it also happened to possess these nice-to-have qualities.
+At the same time, it abstracts away virtually nothing away from TCPServer to allow for maximum extensibility.
+Anything at the TCP level and higher, such as raw HTTP, is fair game for Mooro!
+Extending Mooro is quite simple because it is
 * **Compact**.
-The base server has 0 dependencies and fits in less than 150 lines of code(count _includes_ comments)!
+The base server has 0 dependencies and fits in less than 150 lines of code(this number _includes_ comments)!
 * **Pure Ruby**.
-No C extensions, so you don't need to dive into the shadow realm to figure out the internals.
+No C extensions, so you don't need to dive into the shadow realm to figure out the internals of Mooro.
 * **Almost GServer compatible**.
 Most of the server interface is identical to [GServer](https://github.com/ruby/gserver), an ex-stdlib Generic Server, for familiarity's sake.

 ## Installation